 Since 1996, St. Norbert students have participated in the for-credit U.N.
-Seminar in either New York City or Geneva.
+Seminar in either New York City or Geneva, Switzerland.
 Through the program, you can examine the U.N. and its importance in global power relationships.

 The college’s participation in American University’s Washington Semester offers you access to internships in politics, justice and environmental policy.
 Many regional employers and government offices also offer internships.

 You also may participate in the Wisconsin Institute for Peace and Conflict Studies’ annual research paper contest.
 Several St. Norbert international studies students have won awards in the contest.